conan-io/docs/integrations/yocto.rst

 .. code-block:: bash

+    $ bitbake -c compile conan-mosquitto
     $ bitbake -c install conan-mosquitto

-Packages will be installed with the profile indicated and installed with its dependencies only from the remote specified.
+Packages will be built and installed with the profile indicated and installed with its dependencies only from the remote specified.

 Finally, you can build your image with the Conan packages: